 - Post-presidency, what have you been up to?
 And what should we be expecting in the coming months?

 Well, I have been enjoying my quiet and peaceful family life here in Sierra Leone, including being a grandfather.
-I will, however, be looking forward to implementing a few programmes I believe that can add value to the lives of my fellow citizens and other people across Africa and the world.
+I will, however, be looking forward to implementing a few programs I believe that can add value to the lives of my fellow citizens and other people across Africa and the world.
 We have to spread the message of peace, and sustainable development where everyone will have the moral responsibility to take part in the growth Africa has always yearned for.
 I did not retire from the presidency to sit back and look as the world revolves; I am on my feet to help erect those pillars to make the world especially Africa a better place for generations to come.

-In light of this, I have availed myself to the AU, ECOWAS, the Commonwealth and to the UN to support our collective search for peace, good governance, democracy and sustainable development.
+In light of this, I have availed myself to the AU, ECOWAS, the Commonwealth, and to the UN to support our collective search for peace, good governance, democracy, and sustainable development.
 I have joined the Global Steering Committee on the Campaign for Nature to lend my energy and voice to the global concern for better management of our environment.
 As an avid supporter of youth and women empowerment, I am also seeking partnerships to youth empowerment initiatives.
 As you can see, I intend to be a very active retiree.